Godzilla, King of the Monsters!: Critical response

-The film received mixed reviews from critics.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 83% based on 24 reviews, with an average rating of 6.70/10.
-On Metacritic, the film has a score of 60/100 based on 7 critics, indicating "mixed or average reviews".
+Godzilla, King of the Monsters! received mixed reviews from critics.

 New York Times film critic Bosley Crowther disparaged Godzilla, King of the Monsters!, dismissing it as "an incredibly awful film".
 After complaining about the dubbing, the special effects ("a miniature of a dinosaur") and the similarity to King Kong, he concluded, "The whole thing is in the category of cheap cinematic horror-stuff, and it is too bad that a respectable theater has to lure children and gullible grown-ups with such fare".
-On the film's alterations, critic Danny Peary accused the producers of making "deletions that arouse suspicions regarding the cover up of references to damage done by the A-bomb".
+On the film's alterations, critic Danny Peary accused the producers of making "deletions that arouse suspicions regarding the cover-up of references to damage done by the A-bomb".
 Film critic Tim Lucas noted, "Much has been done to Americanize the Godzilla series over the decades, much of it inane and destructive, but the craft and cleverness that went into Godzilla, King of the Monsters! is immediately apparent".
 Over the years, original director Ishirō Honda was asked by film historians if the alterations made by the American version without his permission had offended him.
 Honda found the alterations amusing, stating that his film was "trying to imitate American monster movies".

 In writing for Ritual and Event, Aaron Kerner stated, "the 1956 Godzilla, King of the Monsters transforms Gojira into a run of the mill science fiction film".
 William Tsutsui criticized the film for watering down the original themes, stating, "although Gojira was not exactly eviscerated in this transition, with the terrifying charm of the monster thankfully surviving the cinematic surgery, much of the emotional power, intellectual depth, social relevance, and visceral impact of Gojira was lost in its translation to US movie screens".
-Film historian David Kalat felt that Burr's narration during Godzilla's rampage improves upon the original scene, stating, “Burr’s speeches here are chilling and memorable”.
-Kalat further praised how the narration renders Burr's character as impotent, stating, “not even the American hero can save the day this time”.
+Film historian David Kalat felt that Burr's narration during Godzilla's rampage improves upon the original scene, stating, "Burr's speeches here are chilling and memorable".
+Kalat further praised how the narration renders Burr's character as impotent, stating, "not even the American hero can save the day this time".

 Film historian Steve Ryfle called the film's flaws "obvious" when compared with the Japanese version.
-However, when judged on its own merits, Ryfle commented, "the film is one of the best American atomic-monster movies of the 1950s, on par with – or even better than – the classic giant-ant thriller Them!."
+However, when judged on its own merits, Ryfle commented, "the film is one of the best American atomic-monster movies of the 1950s, on par with—or even better than—the classic giant-ant thriller Them!"
 Ryfle added that the film's scripting, directing, and special effects were "far superior" than other American monster films of the same period.